ruumiia/DataScienceProjects/Research Papers/research_papers.md

 <h1> Research Paper Projects </h1>

 The following are research papers / tasks during my senior high school to university years, which I served as the research lead.
-The following documents utilized quantitative, qualitative, and mixed-method approaches in its data gathering and analysis methodologies to achieve its results and conclusions.
+The following research endeavors utilized quantitative, qualitative, and mixed-method approaches as part of the data gathering methodology and analysis process to achieve results and conclusions.

 <hr>